Skip to main content

 5. Telecoms Costs Can Strain Your IT Budget

-Once you've installed the office phone systems, you'll also need trunk lines to enable your phone's connectivity to the local telecom provider.
-You'll also need long 800 calling and line items for local.
+You'll also need 800 long calls and line items for locals.
 While some of these costs may seem a bit straightforward, the hidden fees come from the overprovision of phone lines and the fact that you'll have to continue paying for them.

 Related Article: What Is a SIP Trunk and PBX Trunking?